Q.1. Why is reproduction essential for organisms?

-Ans: Reproduction is a fundamental feature of all living organisms.
-It is a biological process through which living organisms produce offspring’s similar to them.
+Ans.
+Reproduction is a fundamental feature of all living organisms.
+It is a biological process through which living organisms produce offspring similar to them.
 Reproduction ensures the continuance of various species on the Earth.
 In the absence of reproduction, the species will not be able to exist for a long time and may soon get extinct.

+Ans.
 Sexual reproduction is a better mode of reproduction.
 It allows the formation of new variants by the combination of the DNA from two different individuals, typically one of each sex.
-Fig: Sexual reproduction in Plants

-Ques 3: Why is the offspring formed by asexual reproduction referred to as clone?
+Q.3.
+Why is the offspring formed by asexual reproduction referred to as clones?

 In the process of asexual reproduction, only one parent is involved and there is no fusion of the male and the female gamete.
 As a result, the offsprings so produced are morphologically and genetically similar to their parents and are thus, called clones.